sharetribe/sharetribe/README.md

 ## Installation

-Note: If you encounter problems with the installation, ask for help from the developer community in our [developer chatroom](https://www.flowdock.com/invitations/de227bdbe48d24c31a6b749933d3b4eca82e307c).
+Note: ~~If you encounter problems with the installation, ask for help from the developer community in our [developer chatroom](https://www.flowdock.com/invitations/de227bdbe48d24c31a6b749933d3b4eca82e307c)~~ (Update: The developer chatroom is not in use at the moment, see [this issue](https://github.com/sharetribe/sharetribe/issues/1734)).
 When you join, please use threads.
 Instructions for this and other chat-related things can be found at [Flowdock's chat instructions](https://www.flowdock.com/help/chat).

 ### Requirements